On the renormalization of the one-pion exchange potential and the consistency of Weinberg's power counting: Generalization to higher orders

 The above mentioned difficulties clearly demonstrate that a generalization of the NTvK scheme to include higher--order chiral corrections is not straightforward.
 Possible scenarios include: \begin{itemize} \item[i)] One may try to promote additional higher--order counterterms to in order to remove resonances from the low--energy region.
 This scenario seems to be in conflict with the $\Lambda \to \infty$ formulation based on the boundary condition approach of \cite{Valderrama:2005wv,PavonValderrama:2005uj}. \item[ii)] The approach by Pavon Valderrama and Ruiz Arriola \cite{Valderrama:2005wv,PavonValderrama:2005uj} allows to avoid the above--mentioned problems by demoting the counter terms in the singular repulsive channels.
-Such an approach, however, appears to be not systematically improvable in the sense that it does not provide a systematic way to include short--range physics beyond the pion-exchange contributions. \item[iii)] Finally, there is a more natural solution based upon a perturbative treatment of the higher--order corrections, which reduces to the distorted wave perturbation theory using the exact LO wave functions \cite{Nogga:2005hy,Birse:2005um}.
-As pointed out in \cite{Valderrama:2005wv}, this would require a large number of counterterms, which raises the concern about its predictive power.
+Such an approach, however, appears to be not systematically improvable in the sense that it does not provide a systematic way to include short--range physics beyond the pion-exchange contributions.
+For a recent study along these lines supporting the conclusions of this work see \cite{Zeoli:2012bi}. \item[iii)] Finally, there is a more natural solution based upon a perturbative treatment of the higher--order corrections, which reduces to the distorted wave perturbation theory using the exact LO wave functions \cite{Nogga:2005hy,Birse:2005um}.
+As pointed out in \cite{Valderrama:2005wv}, this would require a large number of counterterms, which raises the concern about its predictive power, for the details.
 It remains to be seen whether such an scheme will lead to a perturbative expansion for the nucleon--nucleon observables. \end{itemize}